cfontelar22/Coding_Assignment11/README.md

    Open your web browser and navigate to http://localhost:7775.
 You should see the "Codin 1" website.

 5. **Stopping the Container**
-   To stop the running container, use the following command: docker stop $(docker ps -q)
+   docker stop $(docker ps -q)

 6. **Removing the Container**
-   To remove the container, use the following command: docker rm $(docker ps -a -q)
+   docker rm $(docker ps -a -q)

 ## Dockerfile Details